testbenchcc/markdown-notes-app/README.md

 - Tree renames now use the Fancytree inline editor (v0.4.2) so double-click, Shift+click, clickActive, and F2 all trigger an in-place rename that validates input before calling the existing rename endpoints, with the previous prompt kept as a fallback, and the inline input adopts the dark theme styles for a cohesive appearance.
 - v2.0.1 bug-fix patch: fixes the default mode after creating a new note (new notes now open in edit mode) and keeps the `mode` query parameter in sync when navigating via the Fancytree after export/download; see `roadmap.md` v2.0.1.
 - v2.0.2 feature patch: expands the notes tree and `/api/notes` to support additional text-based files (for example `.txt`, `.csv`, `.py`, `.js`, `.json`, `.bat`, `.ps1`, and other common text files).
 Markdown notes remain the only editable type; non-markdown text and CSV files are shown read-only in the viewer, with CSV rendered as a Tabulator table; see `roadmap.md` v2.0.2.
+- v2.1.0 feature patch: integrates with a Mermaid Local service (for example `mermaid.husqy.net`) so you can browse and insert diagrams via a dedicated modal.
+The modal supports inserting raw Mermaid code blocks or linked `mermaid-remote` fences.
+Linked diagrams are expanded on the backend at render time by fetching diagram content from the Mermaid Local API using a configurable base URL, and the edit-mode live preview now best-effort expands these `mermaid-remote` fences on the client using the same API so linked diagrams render while editing when the service is reachable; see `roadmap.md` v2.1.0 and v2.1.1.
 - Minimal settings backend in `main.py`:
   - `NotebookSettings` model persisted to `.notebook-settings.json` under the notes root, including tab length, theme, index page title, and image paste limits.
   - `/api/settings` (`GET`/`PUT`) to load and validate settings, wiring `tabLength` into server-side markdown rendering and exposing theme/title to the frontend.